ashfaqur/pixel-runner/Readme.md

 # Pixel Runner

-A code along from the nice [pygame tutorial](https://youtu.be/AY9MnQ4x3zk) by code center.
+A code along from the nice [pygame tutorial](https://youtu.be/AY9MnQ4x3zk) by clear code.

 Some minor gameplay adjustments are made.